OpenFreeEnergy/IndustryBenchmarks2024/docs/source/reviewersguide.rst

   If the termini are in different capping states then the contributor should have a scientific reason why.
 * Any cofactors were removed to a separate `cofactors.sdf` file and has appropriate bond order / protonation states.
 * Crystallographic waters and metals were kept.
+  * Note: you should check if counterions (e.g. Na+ / Cl-) were retained.
+If they were not, then their removal should be justified (i.e. far from the binding site).
 * Any glycosylation sites have been reverted to normal AAs (with the sugars removed).
 * Any PTMs have been reverted to their canonical AA counterparts.